erincatto/box2c/docs/simulation.md

 }
 ```

+Another filtering feature is *collision group*.
-Collision groups let you specify an integral group index.
+Collision groups let you specify a group index.
 You can have
 all shapes with the same group index always collide (positive index)
 or never collide (negative index).
 Group indices are usually used for
 things that are somehow related, like the parts of a bicycle.
 In the